williamdemeo/cs370-spring2022/projects/Project1/README.md

 See the autograder tutorial in Project 0 for more information about using the autograder.

 The code for this project consists of several Python files, some of which you will need to read and understand in order to complete the assignment, and some of which you can ignore.
 You can download all the code and supporting files as a [zip archive][].

+**IMPORTANT!**

+Please keep in mind the information displayed in the following tables.
+Use it to guide your coding effort and help you avoid doing unnecessary work.

 | **Files you'll edit** | **Description**                                    |
 |-----------------------|----------------------------------------------------|